Olivia de Havilland, Oscar-winning actress, dies at 104

 The decision is still unofficially called the “De Havilland law.”

+In 2008, de Havilland received a National Medal of Arts and was awarded France’s Legion of Honor two years later.

-She was also famous, not always for the better, as the sister of Fontaine, with whom she had a troubled relationship.
-In a 2016 interview, de Havilland referred to her late sister as “Dragon Lady” and said her memories of Fontaine, who died in 2013, were “multi-faceted, varying from endearing to alienating.”
+She was also famous, not always for the better, as the sister of Fontaine, with whom she had a troubled relationship that the deeply private de Havilland refused to discuss until after Fontaine’s death in 2013.
+In a 2016 interview, de Havilland referred to her late sister as a “dragon lady” and said her memories of Fontaine were “multi-faceted, varying from endearing to alienating.”

-“On my part, it was always loving, but sometimes estranged and, in the later years, severed,” she said.
-“Dragon Lady, as I eventually decided to call her, was a brilliant, multi-talented person, but with an astigmatism in her perception of people and events which often caused her to react in an unfair and even injurious way.”

-De Havilland once observed that Melanie Wilkes’ happiness was sustained by a loving, secure family, a blessing that eluded the actress even in childhood.
+De Havilland once observed that Melanie Wilkes’ happiness was sustained by a loving, secure family, a blessing that often eluded the actress.

+De Havilland had lived in Paris since the early 1950s, said Goldberg, the publicist.

-Her acting ambitions dated back to stage performing at Mills College in Oakland, California.
+De Havilland’s acting ambitions dated back to stage performing at Mills College in Oakland, California.
 While preparing for a school production of “A Midsummer Night’s Dream,” she went to Hollywood to see Max Reinhardt’s rehearsals of the same comedy.
-She was asked by to read for Hermia’s understudy, stayed with the production through her summer vacation and was given the role in the fall.
+She was asked to read for Hermia’s understudy, stayed with the production through her summer vacation and was given the role in the fall.

 She signed a five-year contract with the studio and went on to make “Captain Blood,” “Dodge City” and other films with Flynn, a hopeless womanizer even by Hollywood standards.

 “Oh, Errol had such magnetism!
-There was nobody who did what he did better than he did,” said de Havilland, whose bond with the dashing actor remained, she would insist, improbably platonic.
-As she once explained, “We were lovers together so often on the screen that people could not accept that nothing had happened between us.”
+There was nobody who did what he did better than he did,” said de Havilland, whose bond with the dashing actor remained, she would insist, platonic.

-She did date Howard Hughes and James Stewart and had an intense affair in the early ’40s with John Huston.
-Their relationship led to conflict with Davis, her co-star for the Huston-directed “In This Our Life”; Davis would complain that de Havilland, a supporting actress in the film, was getting greater and more flattering time on camera.

-De Havilland allegedly never got along with Fontaine, a feud magnified by the 1941 Oscar race that placed her against her sister for best actress honors.
-Fontaine was nominated for the Hitchcock thriller “Suspicion” while de Havilland was cited for “Hold Back the Dawn, a drama co-written by Billy Wilder and starring de Havilland as a school teacher wooed by the unscrupulous Charles Boyer.

-In 2009, she narrated a documentary about Alzheimer’s, “I Remember Better When I Paint.”
-Catherine Zeta-Jones played de Havilland in the 2017 FX miniseries about Davis and Joan Crawford, but de Havilland objected to being portrayed as a gossip and sued FX.
-The case was dismissed.

-Despite her chronic stage fright, she did summer stock in Westport, Connecticut, and Easthampton, New York.
-Moviemaking, she said, produced a different kind of anxiety: “The first day of making a film I feel, `Why did I ever get mixed up in this profession?
-I have no talent; this time they’ll find out.’”
+She is survived by her daughter, Gisele Galante Chulack, her son-in-law and her niece.

 Italie reported from New York.
-Former Associated Press Writer Dolores Barclay contributed to this report.
+Former AP Writer Dolores Barclay in New York contributed to this report.